Reducing Risk Through Effective Quality System Integration

 Common Pitfalls and How to Avoid Them

 Integrating quality systems is challenging.
 Common pitfalls include resistance to change, integration complexity, and resource constraints.
-However, these challenges can be overcome with careful planning and the right approach.
+However, with careful planning and the right approach, these challenges can be overcome.

 One common issue is underestimating the complexity of integration.
 Organizations may rush the process, leading to incomplete integration and unforeseen problems.
 To avoid this, taking a phased approach to integration is essential, allowing time for testing and adjustments along the way.